lutraconsulting/MDAL/docs/source/drivers/ply.rst

 - The `vertex-indices` property MUST be the first property defined on the face data.
 - The driver implements one additional feature without breaking the standard.
 If it finds a line in the header starting "comment crs " it will use the rest of the line as the string to set the mesh projection.

+The PLy format aallows data to be attached tp both edges and faces in the same data set and this driver will successfully load that data.
+However, most host applications (like QGIS) will expect the dataset to be either a 1d mesh - with edges - or a 2D mwesh - with faces.
+There is no quarantee how the host application will process a dataset with both.

 .. _PLY: https://en.wikipedia.org/wiki/PLY_(file_format)